pauloromeira/onegram/README.md

 Notice that you can specify a greedy or patient behaviour, or both.
 This is possible because you can have different rates for different time intervals.

-For example, both `(10, 10)` and `(1,1)` will do 10 requests in 10 seconds, but the first one is greedy.
-It will make 10 requests and wait 10 seconds to continue, wereas the second one will make one request at each second.
+For example, both `(10, 10)` and `(1, 1)` will do 10 requests in 10 seconds, but the first
+one is greedy.
+It will make 10 requests and wait 10 seconds to continue, whereas the second one will make one request at each second.

+As general rule:

+Greedy = `(times, seconds)`
+Patient = `(1, seconds/times)`

 ## Tips
   * Export your credentials so you don't have to type it: